Azure/azure-powershell/src/ResourceManager/Dns/Commands.Dns/help/New-AzureRmDnsZone.md

 ```

 ## DESCRIPTION
-The **New-AzureRmDnsZone** cmdlet creates a new Domain Name System (DNS) zone in the specified
+The **New-AzureRmDnsZone** cmdlet creates a new Domain Name System (DNS) zone in the specified resource group.
-resource group.
-You must specify a unique DNS zone name for the *Name* parameter or the cmdlet will
+You must specify a unique DNS zone name for the *Name* parameter or the cmdlet will return an error.
-return an error.
-After the zone is created, use the New-AzureRmDnsRecordSet cmdlet to create record
-sets in the zone.
+After the zone is created, use the New-AzureRmDnsRecordSet cmdlet to create record sets in the zone.

+TODO: Add note about private DNS zone here

-You can use the *Confirm* parameter and $ConfirmPreference Windows PowerShell variable to control
-whether the cmdlet prompts you for confirmation.
+You can use the *Confirm* parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.

 ## EXAMPLES